 Becoming a Super broadens your horizons by showing you the inner workings of creating onstage performances, as well as the backstage laughs.
 But it’s not all fun and games.
 A supernumerary must be alert to the directions of stage managers and choreographers, attentive to detail, patient while waiting in the wings, and punctual for each and every rehearsal or performance call.

 In short, it requires a special someone who can rise to the occasion and become a real super hero of the opera.

 Please fill out the complete form and be advised that even if we do not have a character in an upcoming production that fits your individual profile, we will keep your information on file in order to contact you at a later time about a role more appropriate for you.

 We are grateful that today you are taking the first step.
 And we can’t wait to add our own applause to the standing ovations you are about to receive!

 Face it, sitting on the couch watching re-runs night after night will not impress your future grandkids or make you a 21st century stage legend.
 This, on the other hand, might.
 Like the now-famous Simon Deonarian, who tumbled off the set during the Metropolitan Opera’s 2002 premiere of Prokofiev’s War and Peace and into opera history (please don’t try this at home).

 Start your Dallas Opera stage experience today!

-If you are interested in becoming a lightwalker for The Dallas Opera, please use the supernumerary form.
+Lightwalkers stand in for singers during pre-production to help train the lighting.
+If you are interested in becoming a lightwalker for The Dallas Opera, please use the lightwalker signup form.

 Auditions for these roles are usually held in the fall and/or prior to the beginning of any rehearsal period.
 To find out about current and upcoming opportunities, please email email@example.com.